Iswenzz/CGSC/README.md

     cmake .. -G "MinGW Makefiles" -DCMAKE_TOOLCHAIN_FILE=.vcpkg/windows.cmake -DCOD4X=True
     cmake --build .

+## Package
+This package is available for use via [vcpkg-registry](https://github.com/Iswenzz/vcpkg-registry).

 ## Contributors:
 ***Note:*** If you would like to contribute to this repository, feel free to send a pull request, and I will review your code.
 Also feel free to post about any problems that may arise in the issues section of the repository.